 Based on this information, does Skagit Valley College seem like a good fit?
 Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is Skagit Valley College a good school for you?

 If Skagit Valley College seems like a school you want to apply to, click the heart button to save it to your college list.

 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

 Then use the college admissions predictor to calculate your chances of getting admitted to some of the most popular schools in the U.S.

 Skagit Valley College is located in the small town setting of Mount Vernon, Washington, less than an hour from Seattle.

-If you want to see Skagit Valley College for yourself, plan a visit.
+If you are interested in seeing Skagit Valley College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 5 to Mount Vernon, or book a flight to the nearest airport, Seattle-Tacoma International.

 You can also take a virtual campus tour to get a sense of what Skagit Valley College and Mount Vernon are like without leaving home.